measurify/example-shock-monitoring/README.md

 ### Select your board type and port

-After downloading the libraries metioned above, select the board type and port: you'll need to select the entry in the **Tools** and then **Board** menu that corresponds to your Arduino board.
+After downloading the libraries metioned above by clicking `Sketch->Libraries->Manage Libraries`, select the board type and port: you'll need to select the entry in the **Tools** and then **Board** menu that corresponds to your Arduino board.
 After that, select the serial device of the board from the **Serial Port** menu.
 This is likely to be COM3 or higher.
 To find out, you can disconnect your board and re-open the menu; the entry that disappears should be the Arduino board.
 Reconnect the board and select that serial port.

 ### Upload the program